Chicano Movement: Student and youth organizations

 Chicano student groups such as the United Mexican American Students (UMAS), the Mexican American Youth Association (MAYA) in California, and the Mexican American Youth Organization in Texas, developed in universities and colleges in the mid-1960s.
 South Texas had a local chapter of MAYO that also made significant changes to the racial tension in this area at the time.
 Members included Faustino Erebia Jr, local politician and activist, who has been a keynote speaker at Texas A&M University at the annual Cesar Chavez walk.
 At the historic meeting at the University of California, Santa Barbara in April 1969, the diverse student organizations came together under the new name Movimiento Estudiantil Chicano de Aztlán (MECHA).
 Between 1969 and 1971, MECHA grew rapidly in California with major centers of activism on campuses in southern California, and a few chapters were created along the East coast at Ivy League Schools.
 By 2012, MECHA had more than 500 chapters throughout the U.S. Student groups such as these were initially concerned with education issues, but their activities evolved to participation in political campaigns and to various forms of protest against broader issues such as police brutality and the U.S. war in Southeast Asia.
 The Brown Berets, a youth group which began in California, took on a more militant and nationalistic ideology.
+Youth organizations played a crucial role in shaping the political strategies of the Chicano Movement.
+Groups such as the Brown Berets and Movimiento Estudiantil Chicano de Aztlán (MEChA) were at the forefront of advocating for educational reforms, organizing student walkouts, and challenging racial discrimination in schools.

 The UMAS movement garnered great attention in Boulder, Colorado after a car bombing killed several UMAS students.
 In 1972, UMAS students at the University of Colorado Boulder were protesting the university's attitude towards UMAS issues and demands.
 Over the next two years hostilities had increased and many students were concerned about the leadership of the UMAS and Chicano movements on the CU Boulder Campus.
 On May 27, 1974, Reyes Martinez, an attorney from Alamosa, Colorado, Martinez's girlfriend, Una Jaakola, CU Boulder alumna University of Colorado Boulder, and Neva Romero, an UMAS student attending CU Boulder, were killed in a car bombing at Boulder's Chautauqua Park.
 Two days later another car bomb exploded in the Burger King parking lot at 1728 28th St. in Boulder, killing Francisco Dougherty, 20, Florencio Grenado, 31, and Heriberto Teran, 24, and seriously injuring Antonio Alcantar.
 It was later determined both explosions were caused by homemade bombs composed of up to nine dynamite sticks.
 Most of the victims were involved in the UMAS movement in Boulder, Colorado.
 They came to be known as Los Seis de Boulder.
 Many students in the UMAS and Chicano movement believed the bombing was directly correlated to the students' demands and rising attention on the Chicano movement.
 An arrest was never made in connection with the car bombing.